metal-stack/docs/docs/src/cisos/rbac.md

 ### metal-bmc

 The metal-bmc collects hardware information from machines and reports it to the metal-api.
-This functionality requires the `Edit` role based on the current role-based access model.
+This functionality requires the `Edit` role.

 ### pixiecore

 pixiecore enables PXE booting within the designated PXE boot network.
 It communicates with the metal-api and requires the `View` role to function properly.

+### Gardener

+Gardener requires the `Admin` role to communicate with the metal-api and manage clusters effectively.

+### metal-metrics-exporter

+To collect monitoring data, metal-metrics-exporter runs as a control-plane component and queries the metal-api, which also requires the `Admin` role.

+### image-cache

+The image-cache component mirrors container images as configured in the metal-api.
+It operates with the `View` role.

+### metal-core

+For managing and configuring network switches through the metal-api, metal-core needs the `Edit` role.